evert/evert.github.com/_posts/2022/2022-11-01-hello-mastadon.md

 But for the ones that do try something else, the talk of the town seems to be [Mastodon](https://joinmastodon.org/).

-Mastadon is interesting, because on the surface it might just seem like a Twitter clone, but it's based on a federated protocol called 'ActivityPub'.
+Mastodon is interesting.
+On the surface it might just seem like a Twitter clone, but it's based on a federated protocol called 'ActivityPub'.
-What this means in practice, is that there's no central server.
+What this means in practice is that there's no central server.
 There's many [instances](https://joinmastodon.org/servers).
 Each of these instances is managed by different people, and many of them focus on specific interests.

-With email, it doesn't matter which provider you go with, you can send and receive messages to everyone else.
+With email, it doesn't matter which provider you go with Thanks to universal SMTP standards that every server uses, you can exchange messages with everyone else.
 This is the same with Mastadon.
 You're not siloed into a single instance, and you can follow people from any other instance.
-Unlike email, it appears that with
-Mastadon you can actually migrate to different instances if you don't like your current one.
+Unlike email, it appears that with Mastadon you can actually migrate to different instances if you don't like your current one.

 This has some interesting side effects too.
 I joined the [IndieWeb](https://indieweb.org/) instance, which is a community I already